jptaranto/typey/README.md

 ### Extras

 Grab one of the web-safe font stacks included and extend it with your own fonts.
-Font stacks are courtesy of John Albin and his Zen theme.

 ```sass
 $your-font-stack: extend-font-stack("Open sans", $sans-serif-stack);